cloudflare/mitm.watch/README.md

     PATH="${GOROOT/GOROOT/go}/bin:$GOPATH/bin:$PATH"
     go get github.com/gopherjs/gopherjs

+The test target service requires a dummy certificate.
+If you have no valid certificate for the reporter service, you can create it now as well with the `-create-reporter=true` option.
+To do this:

+    cd reporter
+    go run generate_cert.go config.go models.go

 During development, run these two commands separately to build the frontend and to start the backend that provides tests: